BlockNetworks/GetPos/README.md

 # GetPos
 Coordinates plugin for PocketMine-MP.
 This plugin works the same as Lifeboat Network `/getpos` command.

-Click [here](http://greponozy.com/48gl) to download plugin.
+## Download
+Download the latest build in [Releases](https://github.com/BlockNetworks/GetPos/releases).